 This example shows how a reduction in the sales price for products and services with a high price elasticity of demand can be used to increase the overall revenue of a company.

 This consideration should also be kept in mind in relation to the minimum viable product.
-It is crucial for how much the costs for further developing a product should affect the sales price.
+It plays a key role in determining to what extent the costs of further product development should influence the sales price.